Health in Malawi: Maternal and child healthcare

 Maternal health has improved in Malawi due to a number of factors.
 There has been improvement made in proportion of births attended by skilled professional.
 The proportion has increased from 54.8% in 1992 to 87.4% in 2014.
 In addition to that, the maternal mortality is on the decrease though at a slower rate.
 Since 1990 the maternal mortality ratio has decreased from 1100 deaths per 100,000 people to 510 deaths per 100,000 people in 2013.

 Improved access to sexual and reproductive health services has also contributed to the improvements in maternal health.
 Knowledge and of family planning is almost universal in Malawi with 98% of women and nearly 100% of men age 15-49 knowing at least one method of contraception.

 Child health has also improved in Malawi.
-According to the Demographic Health Survey (DHS) report, the number of children dying before reaching their fifth birthday has declined, from 234 deaths per 1000 live births in 1992 to 63 deaths per 1000 live births in 2015-16.
+According to the Demographic Health Survey (DHS) report, the number of children dying before reaching their fifth birthday has declined, from 234 deaths per 1000 live births in 1992 to 63 deaths per 1000 live births in 2015–16.

 Child health is an important area to focus our efforts to better the health status because children are the most vulnerable group (especially those below the age of five), and most importantly it is their right to survive and live better lives.
 In Malawi, the child mortality rate is very high although there has been a decline over the years, from 234 deaths per 1000 live births in 1992 to 63 deaths per 1000 live births in 2015.
 In addition, the neonatal mortality has gone down to 27 deaths per 1000 live birth in 2004.

 Non-communicable diseases

 The shift in the burden of disease has led to non-communicable diseases (NCDs) becoming the leading cause of death globally, most of these deaths are due to cardiovascular disease, cancer, chronic respiratory diseases, or diabetes.
 Mortality from many NCDs is on the rise worldwide, with a disproportionately larger burden in low-middle income countries (LMICs), where almost 3/4 of deaths globally occur from these causes.
 As of 2016 NCDs are estimated to account for 31.7% of deaths in Malawi, and the numbers are on the rise in countries throughout sub-Saharan Africa.

+Cervical cancer is a major public health burden in Malawi.
+In 2023, Malawi had an estimated 4,701 new cervical cancer cases and 3,340 deaths, according to the International Agency for Research on Cancer.
+A systematic review and meta-analysis found that women living with HIV had a 6.07-fold higher risk of cervical cancer.
+In a nationally representative 2020–2021 survey, 16.5% of women in Malawi reported ever being screened for cervical cancer.